jeong2624/Algorithm_practice/README.md

 This is the tutorial for Algorithms class in 1st semester, 2022 (Undergraduate class, Soongsil University)

-This page gives the python codes for the basic algorithms.
+We provide the python codes for the basic algorithms.

 The code was based on the textbook.